nuhkoca/pickyup-assessment/README.md

 1. I would implement offline data for the Images Screen in case of no internet instead of error.
 2. I would have more options in the Settings Screens instead of a limited one.
 3. I would create another screens for footage and videos, too.
+4. I am very familiar with [Travis CI](https://travis-ci.org/) but I cannot fix an issue if a project has secret keys.
+It fails constantly and I cannot go further.
+If I fix that issue I will be able to integrate a CI tool properly.
+This project is also connected to Travis but it fails :)

 ### Link to other codes that I might be proud of